mekdie/MekdieJack/README.md

 # MekdieJack
 A copy / parody of blackjack with Mekdie's style and rule !
 This game was aimed to copy famous BlackJack card game by doing 1v1 against AI.
-Pure luck or skill is on you~ The reason MekdieJack is created is no other than to improve my JavaScript and coding/algorithm skills.
+Pure luck or skill is on you~ The reason MekdieJack is created is no other than to improve my Web Development, Game Development, and Coding/Algorithm skills.
 The game can be accessed [here](https://mekdie.github.io/MekdieJack/):

 External link: https://mekdie.github.io/MekdieJack/

 ## Version Changelog
 *Version 1.0 Early DevNote:*